-The two-year Therapeutic/Clinical Practice fellowship offers three unique rotations that enable fellows to advance and apply skills across both industry and hospital settings.
+The two-year fellowship offers four unique rotations that enable fellows to advance and apply skills across industry, hospital, and payer settings.

-- Enhance skills in literature retrieval and analysis.
+- Enhance skills in scientific literature retrieval, analysis, and communication.

 - Improve scientific writing skills by authoring scientific response letters and escalated medical information requests from clinicians, payers and other population-based healthcare decision-makers.

 - Utilize critical thinking and clinical knowledge to develop fair and balanced communications of product information to clinicians and in compendia communications.

 - Support product launch and sales training material development.

 Medical Information Call Center

 - Develop competencies in communicating fair-balanced and accurate medical information to healthcare professionals by responding to medical information requests

 - Enhance interpersonal communications.

 - Gain proficiencies in adverse drug event reporting.